dominikhaid/angular-demo/README.md

 # Angular Demo

 ```
-Just the Angular  Tour of Heroes demo extended with localization and Ant ui kit
+Tour of Heroes demo extended with localization and Ant-Ui.
 live-demo at www.dominikhaid.de/app/angular-demo/en

 ```